Crete Island Guide

 Agios Nikolaos

 Located on an east-facing coastline roughly an hour’s drive from Heraklion, Agios Nikolaos is one of the largest towns on the island.
-It’s a popular tourist destination with a large selection of bars and restaurants, and plenty of hotels both large and small.
-It lacks a decent beach, but there are plenty nearby to choose from providing you have transportation.
+It’s a popular tourist destination with a large selection of bars and restaurants and plenty of hotels, both large and small.
+It lacks a decent beach, but there are plenty nearby to choose from, providing you have transportation or are happy using the local buses.

 Elounda